shossjer/dep/README.md

   CMake 3.11 introduced the module FetchContent which at a first glance does exactly what this project aims at.
 However, instead of building and installing libraries it makes other (CMake) projects available to be built as part of your own build setup.
-(If this is an incorrect summary of FetchContent, please tell me!)
+Obviously, this does not work for non-cmake projects.

 * ExternalProject - https://cmake.org/cmake/help/latest/module/ExternalProject.html